ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### GET Handler {#gid-get}

-The GET handler returns the symmetric group keying material for the group identified by "gid".
+The GET handler returns the symmetric group keying material for the group identified by "GID".

 The handler expects a GET request.